rabbitmq/rabbitmq-tutorials/python/tutorial-one.md

  * Next we'll try to use Rabbit as a simple "Work queue" server.
  * Finally, we'll discuss the "Publish-subscribe" pattern.

-You need to have RabbitMQ server installed to go throught this tutorial.
+You need to have RabbitMQ server installed to go through this tutorial.
 If you haven't installed it yet you can follow the [installation instructions](http://www.rabbitmq.com/install.html).
 You can tell RabbitMQ is installed by running: